 Task 1

 The given pie charts compare various income sources of three countries in 2014.
-Overall, Jimsland country has biggest economic size followed by Timsland, and Bensland has smallest in terms of the amounts of incomes.
+Overall, Jimsland had biggest economic size followed by Timsland, and Bensland in terms of income amount.

 While natural resources were the source which generated the lowest income in all regions, each country had strength in different sources.
-In Bensland country, agricultural activities recorded highest income at $45,000 whereas heavy industry was in Timsland and services in Jimsland’s case at $75,000 and $90,000 respectively.
+In Bensland, agricultural activities earned the highest income at $45,000 whereas heavy industry was the top source of income in Timsland and it was services in Jimsland at $75,000 and $90,000 respectively.

 Comparing the four income sources with the exception of natural resources, agriculture in Timsland made only one-third of the levels of Bensland at $15,000 and $35,000 in Jimsland.
 Service generated less than a half of the income that Jimsland made at $40,000 and this was followed by Bensland where the income from service was another half of Timsland’s at $20,000.
-Heavy industry was strong income source only in Timsland as the two other countries made only $15,000 each.
-Lastly, light industry yielded little above than a half of Jimsland in Timsland at $40,000, and only a quarter of Timsland were made in Bensland at $10,000.
+Heavy industry was a strong income source only in Timsland as the two other countries made only $15,000 each.
+Lastly, light industry yielded a little above than a half of Jimsland in Timsland at $40,000, and only a quarter of Timsland was made in Bensland at $10,000.
 (187 words)

 FEEDBACK